alexhkurz/introduction-to-smart-contracts/lectures/lecture04.md

 Lastly, blockchain technology offers a high degree of interoperability, which means that different blockchain-based systems can communicate with each other seamlessly.
 This interoperability enables the creation of a decentralized ecosystem, where multiple blockchain-based systems can work together to provide more value to users.
 In contrast, traditional fault-tolerant systems are often proprietary, making it difficult to integrate them with other systems.

+## Challenges & Opportunities

+There are many remaining problems to be solved as well as theoretical limitations to blockchain technology.
+These include the trilemna limitation, scaling, as well as fee models.

-## The Blockchain Trilemna Conjecture
+### The Blockchain Trilemna Conjecture

 Vitalik Buterin, the co-founder of Ethereum, introduced the concept of the "blockchain trilemma," which refers to the trade-off between three key attributes of a blockchain system: security, scalability, and decentralization.
 The blockchain trilemma highlights the fact that it is difficult, if not impossible, to achieve all three attributes simultaneously in a blockchain system, and that any improvement in one attribute may come at the cost of another.